bitmarkcc/bitmark/README.md

 All Bitmark software releases are published through the github release process, you can download the [latest release](https://github.com/project-bitmark/bitmark/releases) from the releases tab above.

+## v0.9.7.6 is a "wrapper" around v0.9.7.5 Compatible with all post-fork (0.9.7.x) versions.
+See the [release notes](doc/releases/v0.9.7.6.md) for more information.

-## v0.9.7.5 Works with Ubuntu 22, Debian 12, has enhanced building/testing for Windows, as well as other improvements.
+## v0.9.7.5 works with Ubuntu 22, Debian 12, has enhanced building/testing for Windows, as well as other improvements.
 Compatible with all previous 0.9.7.x versions.
 See the [release notes](doc/releases/v0.9.7.5.md) for more information about this release.

-## v0.9.7.4 Works with newer TLS / SSL libraries in Ubuntu 18-20 and Debian 10
+## v0.9.7.4 works with newer TLS / SSL libraries in Ubuntu 18-20 and Debian 10
 This release uses the latest TLS/SSL libraries. v0.9.7.4, is compatible with all previous 0.9.7.x series versions.